Discuss Forum

 IBPS Clerk Exam Pattern 2025

 The Institute of Banking Personnel Selection (IBPS) conducts the IBPS Clerk 2025 exam to recruit candidates for clerical positions in various public sector banks.
-Understanding the IBPS Clerk exam pattern 2025 is crucial for effective preparation.
+Understanding the IBPS Clerk exam pattern is crucial for effective preparation.
 The selection process consists of two stages – the Preliminary Exam and the Mains Exam.
 Candidates must qualify both stages to be considered for the final selection.

 The IBPS Clerk exam follows an online computer-based test (CBT) format.
-The prelims and mains exams have separate structures, time limits, and scoring patterns.

-• Preliminary Examination (Qualifying in nature)
+• Preliminary Exam: Qualifying in nature

 Attempt Free IBPS Clerk Mock Test